 |---|---|

-By establishing an LPA, you can ensure that your wishes are respected and your affairs are managed according to your preferences.
+By establishing an LPA while you have capacity, you can ensure that your wishes are respected and your affairs are managed according to your preferences — without the stress, expense, and uncertainty of court involvement.

 What is a Deputyship Order?

-A Deputyship Order is a legal arrangement that allows a person or organisation to make decisions on behalf of someone who has lost mental capacity and did not have an LPA in place.
-This order is granted by the Court of Protection, giving the appointed deputy the authority to act in the best interest of the individual who lacks capacity.
+A Deputyship Order is a legal arrangement granted by the Court of Protection that allows a person or organisation to make decisions on behalf of someone who has already lost mental capacity and did not have an LPA in place.
+In short, deputyship is the fallback when no advance planning has been done — and it comes with significantly more cost, complexity, and court oversight.

 Definition and Purpose

-The primary purpose of a Deputyship Order is to ensure that the affairs of an individual who has lost mental capacity are managed appropriately.
-This includes making decisions regarding their financial affairs, health, and welfare.
-The deputy’s role is to act in the best interest of the individual, making decisions that they would have made if they had the capacity.
+The primary purpose of a Deputyship Order is to ensure that the affairs of an individual who has lost mental capacity are managed appropriately when there is no valid LPA.
+This includes making decisions regarding their financial affairs, property, health, and welfare.
+The deputy must act in the best interests of the individual at all times, following the principles set out in the Mental Capacity Act 2005.
+Unlike an LPA — where you choose your own attorney — with deputyship, the court decides who will manage your life.

 Who Can Be a Deputy?

 A deputy can be a family member, friend, or a professional such as a solicitor.
-The Court of Protection will assess the suitability of the proposed deputy, considering their ability to act in the best interest of the individual lacking capacity.
-The court’s decision is based on the welfare and needs of the individual.
+The Court of Protection will assess the suitability of the proposed deputy, considering their ability to act in the best interests of the person who lacks capacity, whether there are any conflicts of interest, and the views of family members and other interested parties.
+In some cases, particularly where there are family disputes, the court may appoint a professional deputy — typically a solicitor or a local authority — which adds further cost.

 When considering who can be a deputy, it’s essential to understand the responsibilities involved.
-The deputy must be trustworthy, capable of managing complex decisions, and willing to act in the best interest of the individual.
+The deputy must be trustworthy, capable of managing complex decisions, willing to act in the individual’s best interests, and prepared for ongoing oversight and reporting to the OPG.

 Responsibilities of a Deputy